 Students must have a permit to park on campus.
-Present your Blue & Gold Card (student ID) and your license plate number at any Cashiers Office to obtain a parking decal.
+Present your Blue & Gold Card and your license plate number at any Cashiers Office to obtain a free parking decal.
 Students must park in designated student parking lots, which have white-lined parking spaces and are indicated by gray markings on the campus maps.
 Students who violate campus parking rules may be fined and/or have their cars towed, so make sure you're aware of the College's parking and traffic regulations.

 Student Copy & Print Center